To reset your password, enter your e-mail in the space provided and click on "submit"

 5.3 Any organisation seeking membership shall send an application to the WCC Secretary in line with the procedure described in article 7.8.2 .
 They shall be nominated and seconded in writing by two of the members and such nomination, together with all relevant details of the nominee as set out below, shall be communicated to the members with the agenda for the next meeting.

-5.4 Admission to membership of the WCC shall be determined by a vote of a simple majority of the member organisations.
+5.4 Admission to membership of the WCC shall be determined by a vote of a qualified majority of the member organisations.

 5.5 Qualifications for membership: